dingherself/130/syllabus.md

 All course requirements must be completed in order to pass this class. **An F received on any work due to academic dishonesty is grounds for an F in the course.**

-Requests for an incomplete (I) or withdrawal (W) grade must be made in accordance with university policies, which are available at <http://catalog.arizona.edu/policy/grades-and-grading-system>.
+Requests for an incomplete (I) or withdrawal (W) grade must be made in accordance with university policies, which are available at <http://catalog.arizona.edu/policy/grades-and-grading-system>{: .text-break}.

 ### Participation